 15 More Funniest Epic Travel F**k Ups & Fails

 I have always been curious about the travel fails and travel f**k Ups experienced by other travel writers and bloggers.
 Given my own experience with screwed up flights, nasty customs people, lost luggage and the like I wondered what other stories might be out there.
 So I asked on Facebook for other travel bloggers to share their horror stories and nightmare travels.
-The result was me falling on the floor laughing at the stories than began to come in.
-This is the second part of my series on Epic Travel F**k Ups and Fails – I hope you enjoy reading it as much as I enjoying putting it together.
+The result was me falling on the floor laughing at the stories that began to come in.
+This is the second part of my series on Epic Travel F**k Ups and Fails – I hope you enjoy reading it as much as I enjoyed putting it together.

 The following are 15 more of the funniest nightmare travel stories and some of the lessons we have learned to avoid these travel tales of woe.